Humanure Handbook 4th Ed.

 If you put a foreign destination as your shipping address, the store will block the order.
 Sorry for any inconvenience!

 The Humanure Handbook 4th Edition won a gold medal in the 2019 Readers' Favorite Awards.
 Readers' favorite reviewer stated, "This book is a must-have for any library.
 Trust me."
 It was also a finalist in the Foreword Magazine Indies Book of the Year Awards in the Nature Category, as well as a Gold Winner in the Science Category.

 The original Humanure Handbook was published in 1995 as a grad school thesis turned into an underground best-seller.
 The 4th edition is half new edition and half sequel.
-The book has sold 70,000 print copies in the U.S. alone, been translated in whole or in part into 21 languages and has been published in foreign editions on four continents.
+The book has sold 80,000 print copies in the US alone (4 editions), been translated in whole or in part into 21 languages and has been published in foreign editions on four continents.

 The previous editions won numerous awards, including the Independent Publisher Outstanding Book of the Year Award, deemed the book "Most Likely to Save the Planet.”
 The book has been mentioned on such diverse media outlets as: NPR, BBC, CBC, Howard Stern, The Wall Street Journal, Playboy Magazine, the History Channel, Tree House Masters, and many other national and international venues.